-When you get to the top of that long stairway you’re greeted by a HUGE room.
-I wasn’t sure what to expect but I really liked this place.
-With its brick walls and open warehouse decor, it reminded me of Portland a bit.
+When you get to the top of that long stairway, you’re greeted by a HUGE room.
+I wasn’t sure what to expect, but I really liked this place.
+Its brick walls and open warehouse decor reminded me of Portland a bit.

 Brooklyn Bowl has redefined the destination entertainment experience.
-“One of the most incredible places on earth,” according to Rolling Stone, Brooklyn Bowl integrates a premier performance venue, food by Blue Ribbon, bars which feature local craft-brewed beers, and 16 bowling lanes which give guests a unique place to relax, eat, drink and watch a performance.
-Brooklyn Bowl is located in the former Hecla Iron Works (built 1882) and was the first L.E.E.D. certified bowling alley in the world.
+“One of the most incredible places on earth,” according to Rolling Stone, Brooklyn Bowl integrates a premier performance venue, food by Blue Ribbon, bars that feature local craft-brewed beers, and 16 bowling lanes, which give guests a unique place to relax, eat, drink and watch a performance.
+Brooklyn Bowl is located in the former Hecla Iron Works (built 1882) and was the first L.E.E.D.-certified bowling alley in the world.

 And if it’s music you want, check out their stage.
 You know this place has got to rock.

-Wall mural by Gear Duran, Fax One and P.O.S.
+Mural by Gear Duran, Fax One, and P.O.S.

 • • • • •

-Back to our mission at hand… It’s over 100 degrees out so we’re asking “Where can you get a good beer here?”
-Well, the answer to that is “just about anywhere and everywhere”.
-The outdoor bars will sell you a drink if you want to stroll and there are lots of great places to sit and enjoy a beer.
+Back to our mission at hand… It’s over 100 degrees out, so we’re asking, “Where can you get a good beer here?”
+The answer to that is “just about anywhere and everywhere”.
+The outdoor bars will sell you a drink if you want to stroll, and there are lots of great places to sit and enjoy a beer.
 We took advantage of soccer game time over a couple of leisurely beers at a couple of great spots.

 O’Shea’s rocks.
-They have a selection of bold beers for $3 each 24/7/365.
-Kind of hard to beat that on the Strip.
-Tell Kat we said “hey”.
+They have a great selection of cold beers for $3 each 24/7/365—hard to beat that on the Strip.
+Tell Kat we said, “hey.”

 The LINQ High Roller.

 Well, as it goes, all good things come to an end.
-I enjoyed my first visit to The LINQ High Roller and I’m looking forward to my next visit already.
-I’m told that Tuesday is locals night, so who knows, maybe we’ll see you down there on an upcoming Tuesday.
-Whenever we get there I know it’ll be fun.
+I enjoyed my first visit to The LINQ High Roller and look forward to my next visit.
+I’m told that Tuesday is locals’ night, so maybe we’ll see you there on Tuesday.
+Whenever we get there, I know it’ll be fun.
 Cheers!

 • • • • •